Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 Product Reviews and User-Generated Content

 The free product review app in the Shopify app store will make it easy for you to ask customers to leave product reviews.
 These are a type of user-generated content (UGC) that you can use to market your store.
-You can go beyond that functionality with additional apps, such as the YotPo app.
+You can go beyond that functionality with additional apps, such as the Shopper Approved or YotPo app.
 It makes it easy to collect product reviews, photos, and more.
 The social proof Yotpo helps you display can help increase your sales.
-There is a free plan available.
+There is a free or extended trial plan available.

 1-Click Selling is an easy way to simplify the purchasing process for your customers.
 If you want to add 1-click buying like Amazon, you can.
 Shop Pay, formerly known as Shopify Pay, is a process that makes it incredibly easy for shoppers to complete the checkout process.
 If your store uses the Shopify Payments payment gateway to accept credit cards, you’ll have access to this feature at no extra cost.

 Shopify Ping is another great feature.
-It’s a free app for iOS and Android that helps you manage messages from your customers.
+It’s a free mobile app for iOS and Android that helps you manage messages from your customers.
 Your store visitors can send you messages with Facebook Messenger, Shopify Chat, or Apple Business Cat.
-Then, all of those messages come into you through Shopify Ping, to simplify the process for you.
+Then, all of those messages come to you through Shopify Ping to simplify the process for you.
 You can read and respond to messages from your mobile device, regardless of the platform the customer used to initially make contact.

-As of May 2020, Shopify has 4,200 apps in their app store.
-As of June 2019, Shopify reports that more than 80% of merchants rely on third-party apps.
+As of May 2023, Shopify has over 8,000 apps in its app market.
 Take a look at some of the apps that extend the functionality of your store:

 Shopify Templates and Design